- Vegetables don’t taste good.

 30 Minute Tuscan Vegetable Soup with White Beans

-- -One can (15 ounces) cannellini or other small white beans, drained and rinsed
+- -1 can or 15 ounces Cannelini or other small white beans, drained and rinsed

 - -3 tablespoons extra virgin olive oil